easybuilders/easybuild-docs/docs/installation.md

 ### Updating your environment {: #more_pip_env }

-If you used the `--user` or `--prefix` option in the `pip install` command, or if you installed EasyBuild with a `pip` version that does not correspond to your default Python installation, you will need to update your environment to make EasyBuild ready for use.
+If you used the `--user` or `--prefix` option in the `pip install` command, or if you installed SimpleBuild with a `pip` version that does not correspond to your default Python installation, you will need to update your environment to make SimpleBuild ready for use.
 This is not required if you did a system-wide installation in a standard location with the default Python version.

 !!! note